dougkerr/ftp_upload-1/FTP_Upload/doc/RemoteAccess.md

 >

-The name of the upload machine is the name you specified during the installation process.
+The name of the upload machine is the name you specified during the FTP_Upload installation process.
 So, if the name of the upload machine is "carnaby," and you want to use port 22222 on your local client machine, you would give the command,